 Health Indicator Report of Multiple Chronic Conditions

-In New Mexico, 30 percent of adults ages 45 years and older have been diagnosed with two or more chronic diseases; the rate is over 40 percent for those ages 65 years and older.
+In New Mexico, 26 percent of adults ages 45 years and older have been diagnosed with two or more chronic diseases.
+Within this broad age range, the rate is 21 percent for adults ages 45-64 and is over 34 percent for those ages 65 years and older.
 Chronic diseases such as heart disease, cancer, emphysema, stroke, and diabetes account for five of the leading six causes of death in New Mexico.
 Another common chronic disease, arthritis, is a leading cause of disability among adults.
 Many chronic diseases share potentially modifiable risk factors such as physical inactivity, tobacco use, unhealthy eating, and excess weight, which tend to cluster in communities and individuals.
 These shared chronic disease risk factors, in turn, are strongly related to potentially modifiable social determinants such as poverty, unsafe neighborhoods, discrimination, and low educational attainment.
 This means that many New Mexicans living with the challenge of multiple chronic conditions may not have the health literacy skills, income, community resources, or access to healthcare services that they need to successfully take care of themselves.

 NotesComparable data for the United States are not currently available.